 Billing for laboratory services is complicated.
-Depending on the billing arrangement and applicable law, we must bill various payers, such as patients, insurance companies, Medicare, Medicaid, physicians and employer groups, all of which have different billing requirements.
+Depending on the billing arrangement and applicable law, we must bill various payers, such as patients, insurance companies, Medicare, Medicaid, physicians, hospitals and employer groups, all of which have different billing requirements.
 Additionally, auditing for compliance with applicable laws and regulations as well as internal compliance policies and procedures adds further complexity to the billing process.
 Other factors that complicate billing include:

-- differences between our fee schedules and the reimbursement rates of the payers; - disparity in coverage and information requirements among various payers; - missing, incomplete or inaccurate billing information provided by ordering physicians; and - disputes with payers as to which party is responsible for payment.
+- differences between our fee schedules and the reimbursement rates of the payers; - disparity in coverage and information requirements among various payers; - missing, incomplete or inaccurate billing information provided by ordering physicians; - billings to payers with whom we do not have contracts; and - disputes with payers as to which party is responsible for payment.

-We incur additional costs as a result of our participation in Medicare and Medicaid programs, as billing and reimbursement for clinical laboratory testing is subject to considerable and complex federal and state regulations.
+We incur additional costs as a result of our participation in Medicare and Medicaid programs because billing and reimbursement for clinical laboratory testing is subject to numerous federal and state regulations and other billing requirements.
 These additional costs include those related to: (1) complexity added to our billing processes; (2) training and education of our employees and customers; (3) compliance and legal costs; and (4) costs related to, among other factors, medical necessity denials and advance beneficiary notices.
 Compliance with applicable laws and regulations, as well as internal compliance policies and procedures, adds further complexity and costs to our operations.
 Changes in laws and regulations could negatively impact our ability to bill our